chrishoage/spleeb/README.md

 Most of this build is straight forward and would follow any PCB build.
 Look for the diode silkscreen to know which direction didoes should go.

-The chassis was 3d modeled using Fusion 360 and the step files for both halves
+The chassis was 3d modeled using Fusion 360 and the step files for both halves are included as well.

 #### Cirque 35mm Touchpad